 While it's true that keeping CTAs below the fold works well for some offers, that's not the case for ecommerce product pages.

 You don't want customers spending extra time scrolling just to add an item to their cart.
-Make it as easy as possible by displaying "Add to Cart" prominently above the fold on your product pages.
+Make it as easy as possible by displaying "Add to Cart" prominently above the fold on product pages.

 7. Upsell and Cross-Sell